vsivsi/meteor-file-collection/README.md

 ### fc.localUpdate(selector, modifier, [options], [callback])
 #### Update local minimongo file attributes. - Client only

 **Warning!** Changes made using this function do not persist to the server!
+You must implement your own Meteor methods to perform persistent updates from a client.
+For example:

 ```javascript
 // Implement latency compensated update using Meteor methods and localUpdate